- Distinct shape

 We spent our time in the middle of the range, in the no-compromise compromise known as the the M50i, which comes standard with all-wheel drive and starts at $86,545, including destination.
 That might not sound like a compromise but it comes with the new 523-hp 4.4-liter twin-turbo V-8 of the X6 M without a sixth figure in the price tag.
 Mechanically the same as the X5 M50i, the X6 uses a new engine that generates 78 hp and 74 lb-ft of torque more than the outgoing model.
 It propels the X6 M50i from 0 to 60 mph in 4.1 seconds, half a second faster than the 2019 model.
 It can take your breath away or, at the least, kickstart an ear-to-ear grin.
 With the 8-speed, it makes 553 lb-ft of torque from 1,800 to 4,600 rpm.
 The twin turbochargers ensure there’s no lag, and the V-8 provides a soundtrack that is tuned to more refinement than in American muscle cars.
 It’s a German thing.
 The 8-speed automatic is quick but smooth, and limits the temptation to use the paddle shifters.
 The steering can feel light while cruising, but provides more feedback the more the wheel is turned.

-Then there are the X6 M and M Competition models due out in summer of 2020.
+Then there are the X6 M and M Competition models.
 Let your jaw and stomach drop in equal proportion.
 Starting at $109,595, the M uses a retuned version of the twin-turbo V-8 in the M50i to make 600 hp and 553 lb-ft from 1,800 to 5,690 rpm, which represents a 33-hp increase over the old X6 M. It hits 60 mph in 3.8 seconds, according to BMW.

 That’s stunning for a mid-size crossover, but then BMW out-BMW’s itself with the $118,595 X6 M Competition, which makes 617 hp and hits 60 mph in 3.7 seconds.
 Technically, the Hellcat-powered Jeep Grand Cherokee Trackhawk is quicker and priced more like the M50i.
 But BMW has their reasons for charging more than 40 percent more than that American thing.